You can use Amazon EC2 to create your key pairs, or you can use a third-party tool to create your key pairs, and then import them to Amazon EC2.

 When you create a key pair using Amazon EC2, the public key is stored in Amazon EC2, and you store the private key.

 You can create up to 5,000 key pairs per Region.
 To request an increase, create a support case.
-For more information, see Creating a support case in the AWS Support User Guide.
+For more information, see Creating a support case in the Support User Guide.

 Create a key pair using AWS CloudFormation